Numbers Gang: The numbers network

 One notable feature of the numbers gang is that it is a nationwide brotherhood that is prevalent in every prison across South Africa.

-Members that betray the gang are not safe in almost any South African prison, as the numbers control all but a few prison in South Africa.
+Members that betray the gang are not safe in almost any South African prison, as the numbers control all but a few prisons in South Africa.
 The secretive nature of the gang makes their system of communicating to other prisons unknown.

 General elections

-Traditionally the 28 gang has been the dominant gang in western cape prisons.
+Traditionally the 28 gang has been the dominant gang in Western Cape prisons.
 This still holds true in prisons such as Pollsmoor prison.
 However, the balance of power now varies from prison to prison over time.
 When one of the number gangs feels it can take control of the prison, they declare a "general election" in which an all-out war is waged, often lasting up to two years, until one gang is declared the "ruling party".
 Two famous cases of these wars were in Belville prison (1967–1969) and in Brandvlei prison (1974–1976).
 In both cases the 26s were declared the "ruling party".

-Trial and punishment

-Punishments

-The gang has a strict code of conduct and failure to abide by these rules has severe consequences for the perpetrator.

-Upon the outcome of the trial a punishment is chosen.
-The ultimate punishment is death.
-An execution squad will carry out the order.
-They could possibly suffocate the offender in their bed or slit their throat.
-The death punishment is known as a "number one".

-The second worst punishment just short of death is to be raped by a prisoner that is known to carry HIV.
-This practice is known as "slow puncture".
-The offender's anus is cut open so it bleeds, thus ensuring infection.
-The gang holds the offender down and the HIV-infected prisoner proceeds to rape the offender.

-Less severe forms of punishment include "klappe" (hits), which involves 10 slaps to the face with an open hand, and the "beker" (mug), which involves blows on the head with a tin cup attached to a sock.

-Other forms of punishment include gang rape and what is known as a "carry on", in which the offender lifts up his arms and is beaten with padlocks, stick and cups.

-Punishments that do not involve any harm to the offender involve the murder of a non-gang member.

-Other numbers gangs

-There are other number gangs who are not recognized by the 26s, 27s and 28s.
-The Desperadoes are the 29s and the Big Five are the 25s, but they are referred to as "dirty dogs" and are not given the same status or respect as members of the numbers gang.
-Under certain conditions it is compulsory to kill a member of the Big Five gang and new gangs called raf4, raf3 broke away from the 26 and vice versa with the raf4 28.